adaoraeneje/wireframing/README.md

 ### Example:

 In a real-world project for a property booking platform, early wireframes revealed that users were confused by the search filter layout.
 The team restructured it to make it simpler, and user testing showed that bookings increased after the fix.
 This issue was identified and resolved before any development started—saving both time and money.

+## Wireframing in Practice

+### Real-World Scenario:

+In a travel booking app project, the design team created a wireframe for the home screen that included a search bar, a list of featured destinations, and multiple buttons for filtering results.

+During a wireframe review session with stakeholders and users, feedback showed that:
+- The search bar was not immediately visible on mobile screens.
+- Users didn’t understand what the filter icons meant without labels.
+- There were too many calls-to-action on one page, which made it overwhelming.

+Because these issues were discovered early in the **wireframing stage**, the team:
+- Moved the search bar to the top of the page and made it more prominent.
+- Added text labels below the icons to improve clarity.
+- Reduced the number of buttons to focus on the most important actions.

+These changes made the design cleaner and easier to navigate.
+Later user testing showed that people could complete tasks faster, and bounce rates on the home page dropped significantly.

+### Conclusion:

+This scenario shows how wireframing helps identify usability problems before development begins.
+It allows teams to test ideas, gather feedback, and make informed decisions early.
+Wireframes are a low-cost, high-impact way to ensure the final product is intuitive, user-friendly, and meets user needs.